 Using Cisco video systems for MS Teams or Near Me calls

-NHS Scotland used to provide in-house then cloud based registration systems for standards-compliant video systems such as those made by Cisco and Polycom.
+NHS Scotland used to provide in-house and cloud based registration for standards-compliant video systems such as those made by Cisco and Polycom.
 That infrastructure allowed the systems to call each other, call external systems and to call into MS Teams meetings.
 The infrastructure was decommissioned in January 2024.
-Thankfully, many of the standards-compliant systems make great, USB video bars, at no or low cost, making them ideal for software video calling applications and platforms such as MS Teams or Near Me.
+Thankfully, many of the standards-compliant systems make great USB video bars, at no or low cost, making them ideal for software video calling applications and platforms such as MS Teams or Near Me.

-[You can read more about the history of NHS Scotland’s video provision and identify your video systems here.]
+[You can read more about the history of NHS Scotland’s video provision or identify your video systems here.]

 Basic systems – simply connect